awsdocs/iam-user-guide/doc_source/example_iam_GetAccessKeyLastUsed_section.md

 # Get data about the last use of an IAM access key using an AWS SDK<a name="example_iam_GetAccessKeyLastUsed_section"></a>

 The following code examples show how to get data about the last use of an IAM access key\.

+**Warning**
+To avoid security risks, don't use IAM users for authentication when developing purpose\-built software or working with real data\.
+Instead, use federation with an identity provider such as [AWS IAM Identity Center \(successor to AWS Single Sign\-On\)](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html)\.

 **Note**
 The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
 Have feedback on a code example?
 [Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.